 - Settlement: Getting to the point of an actual trial can easily take a year or more.
 A jury will be selected, and your attorney, as well as the defendant’s attorney, can vote against accepting specific jurors they feel would not be sympathetic to your case.
 Opening statements will be made, then the attorneys will begin calling witnesses and questioning those witnesses who have been sworn in and promised to tell the truth.
 Expert witnesses may be called from both sides to back up claims.
 When the trial comes to a close, the attorneys will make their closing arguments in an attempt to influence the judge or jury.
 The jury will then reach a decision, and the verdict will be read aloud in court.

 If you’ve been injured in a truck accident, Fuicelli & Lee, P.C. wants to hear your story.
-Call us today at 303-355-7202 for a free case review.
+Call our experienced Denver personal injury attorneys today at (303) 355-7202 for a free case review.
 We serve Denver, Longmont, Pueblo and other areas along the Front Range.